 There are preventative measures you can take to limit the amount of damage to protect your property.

-Sandbags - The old faithful.
-As mentioned previously, these can be obtained from your local council.
+Sandbags – The old faithful.
+As mentioned previously, these can be obtained from your local council and effective in their job.
 Alternatively, you can purchase them from D.I.Y or hardware stores.

 Flood Fences – We’ve seen these being posted on social media a fair amount recently and they are impressive.
 See for yourself in the video below

 Airbrick Covers – These are recommended if you have low-level airbricks.
 They allow air to circulate beneath suspended floors and in wall cavities.
 Not ideal during a flood, but covering them will temporarily seal the cover and is quick and easy to install and simple to put on.

 Toilet Seals – An essential and affordable way of protecting your home during a flood.
 Essentially, they prevent a back-flow of waste and sewage from entering your home.

 Flood damage is without a doubt one of the most devastating tragedies that can strike any home and can cause real nightmares for those that live in flood prone areas.
 It has the ability to devastate a lovely home in a matter of minutes.
 The damage caused by floodwater in ten minutes can take up to a year to repair.
 A sudden flood that causes tens of thousands of pounds in damage is not uncommon.